 When it comes to snowboarding, one of the most common questions you will ever come across is, “how often should I wax my snowboard?”
 Well, if you also have the same doubt, don’t worry!
 We got you covered.

-Well, the frequency of snowboard waxing depends upon some of the factors that determine how often you should wax your snowboard.
+Well, the frequency of board waxing depends upon some of the factors that determine how often you should wax a snowboard.
 These factors are as follows:

 i.
 What type of base does your snowboard has

-This is the first and most important factor that directly influences the frequency of snowboard waxing.
+This is the first and most important factor that directly influences the frequency of board waxing.
 As of now, there are two types of snowboard bases used in the market – Sintered and Extruded bases.
-So, what is the mean difference between these two snowboard bases?
+So, what is the mean difference between these two snowboard base?

-Well, sintered bases are made of up more porous material.
-And so, they require more waxing as compared to the extruded bases.
-Since sintered bases absorb more wax as compared to extruded ones, they slide faster than that of extruded bases.
+Well, sintered base are made of up more porous material.
+And so, they require more waxing as compared to the extruded base.
+Since sintered bases absorb more factory wax as compared to extruded ones, they slide faster than that of extruded bases.
 But on the other hand, if you left sintered bases without waxing, it will ride much slower than that of an unwaxed extruded base snowboard.

 So, the conclusion is, if you have a snowboard with a sintered base, you need to wax it more often as compared to snowboards with extruded bases.